 All plan assets are available to pay any member's benefit.
 UCRP's net pension liability is measured as of June 30.
 Plan fiduciary net position (plan assets) is valued as of the measurement date, while the total pension liability is determined by rolling forward the total pension liability from the July 1 actuarial valuations.

-UCRP RSI Table 2 presents a 10-year history of the ratio of net pension liability to total pension liability and the net pension liability as a percentage of covered payroll.
+UCRP RSI Tables 2a and 2b present a 10-year history of the ratio of net pension liability to total pension liability and the net pension liability as a percentage of covered payroll.